-ANNEXES

-Annex 1: Key considerations for stakeholder engagement and ESMF provisions
+ANNEXES Annex 1: Key considerations for stakeholder engagement and ESMF provisions

-s there a risk that the activity fails to incorporate measures to allow
+Is there a risk that the activity fails to incorporate measures to allow Stakeholder

-meaningful, effective and informed consultation of stakeholders, such as
+meaningful, effective and informed consultation of stakeholders, Engagement Plan

-community engagement activities?
-Stakeholder Engagement
+such as community engagement activities?
+(SEP

-Framework (SEF)

-Stakeholder Engagement
+7 2 3 3 Stakeholder

-s there a historical exclusion of disabled persons in the area?
-Framework (SEF)
+Is there a historical exclusion of disabled persons in the area?
+Engagement Plan

+· (SEP)

-s there a lack of social baseline data?
+Is there a lack of social baseline data?
 ESMF

-Are women likely to participate in decision-making processes in regards to Stakeholder Engagement
+Are women likely to participate in decision-making processes in Stakeholder

-the activity?
-Framework (SEF)
+regards to the activity?
+Engagement Plan

+(SEP)

+Stakeholder

-Stakeholder Engagement
+Engagement Plan

-Framework (SEF)
+Is there a risk that exclusion of beneficiaries leads to grievances?
+(SEP)

 Grievance Redress

+Mechanisms (GRM)

-Mechanisms (GRM) - see
+- see ESMF

+Stakeholder

+Engagement Plan

-s there a risk that exclusion of beneficiaries leads to grievances?
-ESMF
+Is there a risk that the activity will have poor access to (SEP)

-Stakeholder Engagement

-Framework (SEF)
+beneficiaries?
 Grievance Redress

+Mechanisms (GRM)

-Mechanisms (GRM) - see
+- see ESMF

-s there a risk that the activity will have poor access to beneficiaries?
-ESMF

-WB and FGS guidance and
+WB and FGS

-Will the Covid-19 outbreak hamper proper stakeholder engagement? regulations on Covid-19
+Will the Covid-19 outbreak hamper proper stakeholder guidance and

+engagement? regulations on

+Covid-19